Quick Navigation

 Chirping

-In some cases, a guinea pig might chirp when it needs your attention.
-When it feels neglected or wants your attention, a few chirrups seem like the best option.
+Sometimes, a guinea pig might chirp when it needs your attention.

 Squealing

-Your guinea pig might make the squealing sound because it wants your attention!
+Your guinea pig might make a squealing sound because it wants your attention!

 If another guinea pig eats its favorite food, your piggy will squeal to get your attention and get its food back.